faucetsdn/udmi/README.md

 * <b>I</b>nterface: Define an interface specification, rather than a client-library or RPC mechanism.

-See the associated [UDMI Tech Stack](docs/tech_stack.md) for details about transport mechanism outside of the core schema definition.
-Nominally meant for use with [Googe's Cloud IoT Core](https://cloud.google.com/iot/docs/), it can be applied to any set of data or hosting setup.
+See the associated [UDMI Tech Stack](docs/specs/tech_stack.md) for details about transport mechanism outside of the core schema definition.
+Nominally meant for use with [Google's Cloud IoT Core](https://cloud.google.com/iot/docs/), it can be applied to any set of data or hosting setup.

 ## Recommended Workflow

-The [recommended workflow](docs/workflow.md) for UDMI covers using the _registrar_ and _validator_ tools to configure and test a cloud project.
+The [recommended workflow](docs/guides/workflow.md) for UDMI covers using the _registrar_ and _validator_ tools to configure and test a cloud project.
 Additionally, the _pubber_ tool is instrumental in setting up and testing the system independent of actual device setup.